 Ok, so Wild Zora is a cool company that makes protein bars the likes of which you've never seen.
 The problem is that the texture is difficult to describe, until you try it yourself.
 It's not jerky - that's too dry.
 It's not moist and fatty like some pemmican or other meat bars (not that there's anything wrong with that).
 Wild Zora lands in the middle, kind of like a thick fruit leather that's gone over to the zesty meat side of things.

-The Turkey Masala recipe, made with spinach, is complex with twelve exotic spices that will remind you of a tandoori turkey.
+The Curry Turkey recipe, made with spinach, is complex with twelve exotic spices that will remind you of a tandoori turkey.
 This unique bar has lean free-range turkey, resulting in a bar that is very high in protein while being relatively low in fat.
-The Wild Zora unique Masala recipe is an exotic combination of free-range turkey, organic spinach and dates, with a tandoori-style blend of cardamom, clove, cinnamon, coriander, and a touch of cayenne.
+The Wild Zora unique recipe is an exotic combination of free-range turkey, organic spinach and dates, with a tandoori-style blend of cardamom, clove, cinnamon, coriander, and a touch of cayenne.
 All of the veggies and fruits are organic, and the meat is, of course, free-range.
 That's good for everyone!

 Turkey meat is nutritionally quite impressive.
 It’s loaded with protein, low in fat, rich in vitamins, minerals, and healthy omega fats.
 Here are some of the most awesome things about turkey:

 - Turkey is an exceptionally dense source of nutrient-rich protein, which has recently been shown to fall into a group of high-protein foods that can help keep post-meal insulin levels within a desirable range.

 - In terms of minerals, turkey particularly rich in selenium, and also contains high levels of zinc, copper, phosphorus, magnesium, potassium, and iron.
 Turkey is richer in calcium than any other meat.